BioJulia/BioStructures.jl/docs/src/documentation.md

 ```

 A `MMCIFDict` can be accessed in similar ways to a standard dictionary, and if necessary the underlying dictionary of `MMCIFDict` `d` can be accessed with `d.dict`.
-Note that the elements of the dictionary are always an `Array{String,1}`, even if only one value was read in or the data is numerical.
+Note that the values of the dictionary are always an `Array{String,1}`, even if only one value was read in or the data is numerical.

+MMTF files can be read into the same data structure with `read("/path/to/mmtf/file.mmtf", MMTF)`.
+The keyword argument `gzip`, default `false`, determines if the file is gzipped.
+In a similar manner to mmCIF dictionaries, a MMTF file can be read into a dictionary with `MMTFDict`.
+The values of the dictionary are a variety of types depending on the MMTF specification.

 Refer to [Downloading PDB files](#Downloading-PDB-files-1) and [Reading PDB files](#Reading-PDB-files-1) sections for more options.